Kronifer/the-comprehensive-python-guide/README.md

 To assign a variable, we follow the following template:  `{variable-name} = {value}`.
 We are now going to make a variable for the string "Hello, Python!".
 We are going to name this variable `text`.
-In your terminal with Python running, type `text = "Hello, Python!".
+In your terminal with Python running, type `text = "Hello, Python!"`.
 You will notice that nothing will print to the screen.
 Now, we are going to use this variable.
 Type `print(text)`.
 You will see `Hello, Python!` printed to the screen.